Last updated: January 8, 2023

 It used to be my business to pull off the hatches and warn [the slaves] that it was time to separate, and the shrieks and cries at these times were enough to make anybody’s heart ache…Because I no longer think it right to see these things in silence, I trade no more south of Mason and Dixon’s line.

-By the 1830’s Austin Bearse identified as an ardent abolitionist and utilized his maritime skills to assist freedom seekers.
+By the 1830's Austin Bearse identified as an ardent abolitionist and used his maritime skills to assist freedom seekers.

 No longer involved in trade with the south, Austin Bearse still found employment in the maritime industry.
 He owned a boat called the Moby Dick, a vessel that could be hired by Bostonians for daylong fishing excursions and harbor cruises.
 At night though, Bearse used the Moby Dick to help stowaways gain their freedom from southern ships.
 For example, in September 1854 abolitionists learned of a stowaway on the Sally Anne, a ship docked near Castle Island.
 Bearse sprang to action and took the Moby Dick to rescue the fugitive.
 Pulling alongside the Sally Anne, the captain immediately threatened violence, telling Bearse that if he attempted to get the fugitive he would "send you into eternity damned quick."
 Regrouping at Long Wharf and unable to find anyone to immediately assist him, Bearse took bold action.
 As he wrote in his memoir,